crnewell/cohortAnalysisTool/README.md

 ## 📊 Dataset Notes
 Data from the **CMS Synthetic PUF OMOP** dataset.
 A small subset of CSVs (`CDM_PERSON.csv`, `CDM_CONDITION_OCCURRENCE.csv`, `CDM_MEASUREMENT.csv`) is included under `/backend/data`.

-Synthetic numbers were created for measurements since the value_as_number column of the MEASUREMENT csv was always empty
+Synthetic numbers were created for measurements since the value_as_number column of the MEASUREMENT table contained no values

 ---